kdavis46/karithru-agentic-system/KarithruAI_agentic_system_design.md

 ## Future Enhancements & Strategic Roadmap

-This roadmap outlines a phased, low-risk evolution of FulfillAI capabilities intended to increase automation value while preserving control and operational stability.
+This roadmap outlines a phased, low-risk evolution of KarithruAI capabilities intended to increase automation value while preserving control and operational stability.

 Phase 1 — Reliability and Scale (near-term)
 - Predictive inventory planning (pilot): integrate historical consumption and order forecasts to recommend safety-stock adjustments for critical SKUs; start with a small SKU cohort and validate forecasts against actuals.